 E pANCA titer of 1:160

 A 17-year-old girl "blacks out" while out running for exercise one afternoon, as she has done for many years.
-She is taken to the emergency room, where a physical examination, chest radiograph, head CT scan, CBC, and chemistry panel are all normal.
+Physical examination, chest radiograph, head CT scan, CBC, and chemistry panel are all normal.
 Over the next year, she develops mild dyspnea and fatigue.
 She experiences several episodes of near-syncope.
 After another syncopal episode, she is referred to a cardiologist who orders an EKG that shows changes of left ventricular hypertrophy and broad Q waves.
 An echocardiogram reveals left ventricular and septal hypertrophy, small left ventricle, and reduced septal excursion.
 The septum has a "ground glass" appearance.
-She then dies suddenly and unexpectedly.
-The microscopic appearance of the septum with trichrome stain reveals myofiber disarray.
-Which of the following is the most likely diagnosis?
+Which of the following is the most likely microscopic feature of her disease process?

 A 51-year-old man has the sudden onset of substernal chest pain which radiates to his left arm and neck.
 He becomes light-headed and diaphoretic over the next 3 hours.
 He goes to the emergency room.
 On examination he is afebrile but has a heart rate of 96/minute with an irregular rhythm.
 Laboratory studies show a serum CK-MB of 15% with total CK of 524 mg/dL.
 Which of the following features would be most prominent by histopathologic examination of his myocardium at this point in time?